In order to achieve a high level of inclusion, the best way to begin your presentation is to use what I refer to as ‘inclusive statements’.

-18 Mar Building rapport so people want to know more – the secret sauce to grabbing your audience’s attention
+Building rapport: The secret sauce to grabbing your audience’s attention

 In 2006 I developed a model to help you feel more engaging, persuasive and confident.
 This model will help you shift your audience from their current to your desired state.
-I call it the ‘13 Steps to Exceptional Presentation Design’.
+I call it the Persuasion Blueprint.

 Here’s the low down: